gyauelvis/DSA-IN-CODES/CONTRIBUTING.md

 - Write clean and readable code.
 - Follow the coding style and conventions used in the project.
-- Create a new folder and give it your name and write your codes in that folder.
 - Document your code and provide clear comments where necessary.

+## Folder Structure

+- Traverse through the folder structure and write your code in the correct folder
+- For every algorithm or data structure, a folder has been created for it and you are supposed to write your code in the correct folder
+- Files should be named after the contributor.
+- Create folders when necessary and give it your name when necessary

 ## Issue Reporting